opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/03_configuring_analyze_view/analyze.rst

   - a color or color palette: to choose the color of the series
   - Y axis: to choose which field to use as Y axis (vertical line)
   - Use for ordering: for points to be displayed in a decreasing order in the chart, based on the chosen series

+.. admonition:: Caution
+   :class: caution

+   Be careful with the default charts of distributed and/or federated datasets: if they were originally configured with custom colors, re-configure the chart with other colors otherwise it will appear blank.